samthebest/dump/sams-scala-tutorial/you-dont-understand-FP.md

  - "Multi-Paradigm" languages like Scala, F#, Python, C# & Java 8 are really OOP plus syntactic sugar.
  - Using lambdas and 2nd-order functions doesn't mean you're doing FP
  - OOP is still useful, but just not for what your using it for
+ - You really don't have enough traffic / data to justify mutation (unless you are Google)
+ - Databases are the root of evil

 ## Introduction